Humam-Albitar/Books-Data-Live-Chart/README.md

 This is a boilerplate project to integrate Nodejs, SQLite and socket.io with Angular 17 and chartjs.

-It simply shows a dummy data for books published per year in real time, and also you can add your book and watch the changes on chart
+It simply shows a dummy data (increase every 20 sec) for books published per year in real time, and also you can add your book and watch the changes on chart